 Airports

-Whether arriving domestically or internationally, you’ll fly into one of three major airports servicing New York City: JFK, Newark or La Guardia.
-We’re yet to fly through La Guardia, we’ve been through Newark a few times and we’ve been through JFK a million times.
+Whether arriving domestically or internationally, you’ll fly into one of three major airports serving New York City: JFK, Newark or La Guardia.
+We’re yet to fly through La Guardia, but we’ve been through Newark a few times and we’ve been through JFK a million times.
 Well, at least it feels that way!

 JFK – Largest airport, 6 passenger terminals, major hub for American, Delta and JetBlue.
 Taxis and ride shares cost around $65 one-way into Manhattan.
 We usually take the AirTrain from JFK to Jamaica Station and then hop on the LIRR into Penn Station because it’s quick and affordable.